-Guppies (Poecilia reticulata) Fish Species Profile
+Guppies (Poecilia reticulata) Species Profile & Care Guide

 The Guppy, also known as million fish, is one of the worlds most widely circulated tropical freshwater fish and one of the most popular freshwater aquarium fish species, for both beginners and experienced hobbyists alike.

 Guppies are beautiful fish and add plenty of colour to tanks, they are peaceful, active, relatively cheap and very easy to maintain and can be kept with many different species.

 There are almost 300 different varieties of Guppies.
 They come in all different colours; some are solid in colour others have a pattern over their main body, some are metallic looking, and they also come in different sizes.